sadik-smd/processor-sdk-doc-fork/source/linux/Overview/Processor_SDK_Linux_Creating_a_SD_Card_with_Windows.rst

 #.
 Plug it into a supported hardware platform and boot the platform from
    the SD card.
 #.
 If the platform has a display (Starterkit, for example), you should
-   see the Matrix application from the SDK.
-If the hardware does not have a display, you should be able to access Matrix remotely through a web browser if the PC and the board are on a common network.
+   see the landing application from the SDK.
 You can also connect to the board using a terminal emulator (ex.
-Tera Term) in order to view the serial console and interact with the embedded Linux system (ex. run ifconfig to get the IP address of the target board in order to connect to it to view remote matrix).
+Tera Term) in order to view the serial console and interact with the embedded Linux system.

 |